 8. Pour the batter into the bread pan.
 Sprinkle the top with cinnamon.
 I enjoy using a butterknife to cut a zig-zag pattern over the top for a fancy finish!

 9. Place the pan into the heated oven and bake for 55 to 60 minutes.
-I suggest to stick a toothpick into the center at 55 minutes and continue baking only if it does not come out clean.
+I suggest sticking a toothpick into the center at 55 minutes and continuing baking only if it does not come out clean.
 If there are any crumbs or batter on the toothpick, keep baking but check every 1 to 2 minutes to avoid burning or drying out the bread.

 10. Once the bread is ready, take it out and let it sit in the pan for 10 to 15 minutes.
 Carefully turn the bread over and tap it out of the pan.* Let the bread cool for an additional 15 to 30 minutes on a wire rack before slicing.

 *I often take a butterknife to the sides of the bread to make sure it does not stick when tapping the bread out of the pan.

 This bread is very flavorful with just the right amount of spice and sweetness.
 However, there are a few ways to make this delicious treat, even more scrumptious!

 Here are my favorite ways to indulge: